matthewLeFevre/Ken-Framework/readme.md

 ## Setup

-To setup php_generic user the `server.php` as a template or guide. `server.php` is an example of an application including some of the php_generic built in features, these features are optional and do not have to be included in the application.
+To setup php_generic use the `server.php` as a template or guide. `server.php` is an example of an application including some of the php_generic built in features, these features are optional and do not have to be included in the application.

+### Database Connection

+Using the [XAMPP](https://www.apachefriends.org/index.html "Apache Friends Website") environment ensure that along with PHP mySQL was also installed by clicking on the enviornment icon.
+Navigate to PHPMyAdmin and create a new database with your desired name.
+If you are using the built in features with php_generic you can simply import the `generic_db.sql` file and configure the `db_connect.php` file to point to your local environment.

+#### Custom Database Setup

+**If you use this method you will be unable to use any of the custom controllers avaliable in php_generic**

+After you have installed [XAMPP](https://www.apachefriends.org/index.html "Apache Friends Website") you can create your own database through PHPMyAdmin or as I like to do it through ERD diagrams avaliable in [MySQL Workbench](https://dev.mysql.com/downloads/workbench/ "MySQL Workbench download") and then importing it into PHPMyAdmin.
+In order to connect to the database you wil need to add your work enviornment details into the `db_connect.php` file avaliable in the `src/utilities/` directory.

-### Minimum requirements
+### Minimum Code requirements

+To get started with the server all you need to do is create a new instance of the server and run the `start()` method once you have added all of your controllers.
+The `start()` method will begin to listen for any `GET` or `POST` request that is inbound and it will send it to the corresponding controller or it will throw an error.

 ```php
 <?php